[Edited version - originally posted on June 11, 2014]

 What are examples of traditional wedding table linen elements?

-You might use that a patterned tablecloth, but add an ivory hemstitch napkin for a touch of traditional.
+You might use that a patterned tablecloth, but add an hemstitch napkin for a touch of traditional.

 At what stage of designing the overall wedding tablescape does the tablecloth decision come in?